 We got to Pakistan immigration second in line but when we were given forms to fill in some of the returning Pakistanis got ahead.
 An immigration officer jumped us ahead when the person at his desk hadn’t filled in a form.
 After clearing immigration and heading to the bag scanner we had our passport checked, and then checked again by a guy in plain western clothes who then pulled us aside and recorded our passport details and plans on a blank sheet of paper.
 We were then free to go.

-From the terminal to the carpark Pakistan operate a toy train so you don’t have to walk.
-Yes, literally a toy train….
+From the terminal to the carpark Pakistan operates a toy train so you don’t have to walk.
+Yes, literally a toy train…. we definitely were not complaining.

 We learnt quickly that people are pretty brazen, they have no qualms about staring (often par for the course when you’re off the beaten track so we expected that) but also if they want to know they’ll ask.
 Like a guard at the border who happened to be walking next to us asked Emma if she is a man or a woman.
 There was no suggestion or intent behind his question, and there was no reaction when she replied.
 He was just curious.
 He wanted to know so asked.
 We’re lucky there is an easy fix for solving that here, we just put a headscarf on.